All Trade & Sourcing articles

 -

-The Sweden-based traceability platform unveils a new framework to help global fashion brands manage compliance, data collection and supply chain risk.
+The new AI-driven solution is designed to help consumer goods brands manage supplier compliance and reduce supply chain risk.

 -